For all the dads, grandads, and parental figures in your life.

 Confession time!
-Just like my father I love anything involving World War one or two, particularly novels inspired or based on stories from the prison camps.
-“The Boy In The Striped Pyjamas” made it’s way around my house like a cold.
+Just like my father, I love anything involving World War I or two, particularly novels inspired by or based on stories from the prison camps.
+“The Boy In The Striped Pyjamas” made its way around my house like a cold.
 Even my sister, who has barely read a book in her life, finished it from cover to cover in a matter of days.

 A weekend away (local).

 Encourage your Dad to look after himself.
-Skincare is no longer just a feminine secret, and even my own Dad moisturizes.
-This set encourages the men in our lives to look after the skin they are in!
-That and caffeine shampoo is probably one of the best inventions of our time.
+Self-care is no longer just a feminine secret!
+This set encourages the men in our lives to look after their skin, body and mind.
+My personal favourite is the little coffee bag for that extra kick!

 Beard Care Kit.